 The authorized use clauses in a SaaS agreement typically encompass:

 It's important to note that while a SaaS vendor might exclusively offer SaaS services, they often serve multiple clients through a multi-tenant model of software service distribution.
-Additionally, vendors may restrict the licensed field of use, confining it to your specific business sector, market, or industry.
+Additionally, software vendors may restrict the licensed field of use, confining it to your specific business sector, market, or industry.

-The Limitation of Liability clause within a SaaS contract shields SaaS vendors from legal claims by contractually mitigating end-user liability for damages.
+The Limitation of Liability clause within a SaaS contract protects SaaS vendors from legal claims by contractually mitigating end-user liability for damages.
 This clause restricts a user's ability to seek full recovery for losses incurred due to software problems or malfunctions.

 However, the framing of the Limitation of Liability clause by the SaaS vendor hinges on the risks associated with their specific SaaS product.
 Commonly utilized forms in SaaS licensing agreements often contain limitations of liability that favor the vendor.
 These typically include a disclaimer followed by a statement outlining the maximum damages a vendor could potentially be liable for under the agreement.